Andrewchu50/public-curriculum/week-02/Day 2.md

 binding.pry # put this anywhere in the file - this will stop the code when it hits this line
 ```
 * Are you ever wondering what a certain value is when you are iterating over a loop?
 What a return value is?
 You can find it in `pry`!
+* A popular alternative to `pry` is `byebug`.
+It's your call on which debugging tool you want to use.

 Debugging with Debugger in Javascript
 ------------------------------------------